In Vivo Transfection

 Cell Line screens: siRNA and miRNA Library

 The ability to perform high-throughput screening of siRNAs or miRNAs is crucial for a complete understanding of response to treatment.
+All cancers are the result of gaining of a mutation, INDEL or SNP that alters the functionality of the effected gene.
+Not only are the direct protein products of the affected gene altered, but downstream consequences of the mutation lead to uncontrolled cell proliferation and lack of typical cell death pathway control.
 With over 30,000 genes to screen in the human genome, CRO services that are capable of transfecting this magnitude of samples are available.

 This plate based assay enables researchers to track the response of cells transfected with a miRNA or siRNA, or treatment with the company’s test compound.
 ELISA development offers a quantitative method to determine gene response due to therapeutic targeting, environment influences, toxicity or transfection.
 The main steps of an ELISA include 1) adsorption to the solid phase plate, 2) addition of test sample and reagents, 3) incubation, 4) washing steps to remove unbound reagents, 5) addition of enzyme labeled reagents, 6) addition of detection system (enzymatic), and 7) quantitative spectrophotometer reading.